djplaner/garden/_projects/narelle.md

 weight: 2
 ---

 A rejuvenation project for an existing cottage-style garden.
-Reclaiming it's old-world charm and breathing new life into it's forgotten corners.
+Reclaiming its old-world charm and breathing new life into its forgotten corners.

 When Narelle originally contacted us she was desperate to get some control over her garden.
 A busy working mum of two adorable fur-babies (2 cats Kimba and Bella) the garden had gradually become over-run with weeds, despite her best attempts.
 No longer was the garden a source of joy but a constant reminder of all the things that had to be done.